US Dash Cam Laws By State 2024: Laws and Regulations

 Dash cams have been legal in California since 2011.
 But there are some rules to comply with:

-• A dash cam used in a commercial vehicle to monitor driver behavior may be mounted no more than two inches beneath the upper edge of the area covered by the windshield wipers outside the driver’s line of vision.
+• For commercial vehicles, dash cams must be mounted no more than two inches beneath the upper edge of the area covered by the windshield wipers and outside the driver’s direct line of sight.

 Did You Know?